 Examples of non-ferrous metals include:

 When it comes right down to it, the major difference between ferrous and non-ferrous metals is cost and availability.
 This is what affects how and when they’re used in producing everything from jewelry to automobile engines.
-Ferrous metals have the advantage here because the basic ingredients of ferrous metals — minerals like carbon and iron — are plentiful, easily obtainable and often cheap.
+Ferrous metals have the advantage here because the basic ingredients of ferrous metals — minerals like carbon and iron — are plentiful, easily obtainable, and less expensive.

-Meanwhile, non-ferrous metals like gold and silver are exceptionally rare.
+On the other hand, non-ferrous metals like gold and silver are exceptionally rare.
 That, combined with their relatively wide range of uses, tend to make non-ferrous metals more expensive.
 That’s why they’re often referred to as the “precious metals.”

-If you work with non-ferrous metals, let us help you to improve your non-ferrous extraction process, check out the latest application of vibratory processing equipment on the market: the VIBRA-DRUM® Double Barrel Grinding Drum.
+If you work with non-ferrous metals, let us help you to improve your non-ferrous extraction process! check out the latest application of vibratory processing equipment on the market: the VIBRA-DRUM® Double Barrel Grinding Drum.
 This revolutionary grinding drum takes up less space, works faster, and uses less energy than traditional options.

-With General Kinematics equipment, you can rest assured that our vibrating grinding drum is built for longevity and durability.
+As with all General Kinematics equipment, you can rest assured that our vibrating grinding drum is built for longevity and durability.
 We understand that when you need processing equipment, you need a solution you can rely on.
 Looking for something else?
 General Kinematics offers a wide range of high-quality equipment designed to make your processes more efficient.
 Contact us today to learn more!